-In 2016, the tourism sector in Greece was relatively stabilized, since there was an increase in arrivals, however, simultaneously with a relative decrease in revenue.
-On the contrary, the consequences of the economic crisis are reflected in the revenue of the Food & Beverage segment, where Greek presence has been traditionally strong, resulting in a lower rate of revenue growth compared to the room revenue increase.
+In 2017, the tourism section Greece substantially improved, since there was an increase in arrivals, in line with an increase in revenue.
+Therefore, due to the increase in arrivals, the revenue of the Food & Beverage segment, also presented a significant increase.

-Stagnation can also be observed in the Serbian hotel market, since demand is showing signs of recovery, assisted by the new foundations caused by Serbia's admission to the EU (airports, privatization of air transportation operator etc).
-Nevertheless revenue is lower owing to the operation of a number of new hotels in the Belgrade area.
+Significant improvement in room occupancy ration can also be observed in the Serbian hotel market, since demand is showing signs of recovery, assisted by the new foundations caused by Serbia's admission to the EU (airports, privatization of air transportation operator etc).
+However, a marginal decrease in average room price has been recorded owing to extensive competition from a high number of new hotels in the Belgrade area.

-Room occupancy ratio of the luxury hotel industry in Athens increased by 3,6% compared to 2015, adjusting the ratio to \in 158,19 versus \in 153,20 in 2015.
-Therefore, room occupancy ratio of the luxury hotel industry in Athens increased by 7,0% (also given a decrease in available rooms by 4,9%) while the total room revenue increased by 1,8%.
+Room occupancy ratio of the luxury hotel industry in Athens increased by 8,2% compared to 2016 adjusting the ratio to 73,3% versus 67,7% in 2016.
+The average hotel room price decreased marginally by 0,7% versus 2016, standing at $\in$ 157,14 versus $\in$ 158,19 in 2016.
+Therefore, room occupancy ratio of the luxury hotel industry in Athens increased by 7,4%, standing at $\in$ 115,11 versus $\in$ 107,14 in 2016 while the total room revenue increased by 10,9% (also given an increase in available rooms by 3,2%).

-Significant items of the Financial Statements are as follows:
+Based on the above, the most significant items of the Financial Statements have changed as follows: